-7 Volleyball Canada: it is recommended that if an R1 expels or disqualifies a player or a coach, that he/she submit a separate report to his/her ROC (and to the tournament's referee supervisor) regarding this expulsion/disqualification.
+- 7. Volleyball Canada: it is recommended that if an R1 expels or disqualifies a player or a coach, that he/she submit a separate report to his/her ROC (and to the tournament's referee supervisor) regarding this expulsion/disqualification. - 8.
+A team member who is sanctioned by disqualification must be substituted legally and immediately if on court and must leave the Competition-Control Area for the rest of the match with no other consequences.
+Leaving the Competition-Control Area includes any viewing spaces (spectator seating, viewing boxes, or any area overseeing the playing area).
+The disqualified participant is not allowed to return to the Competition Area following the conclusion of the match.